 Baby blues and postpartum depression are real, and you can’t prevent it- it’s not your fault.
 Whether it’s individually, a family member, or a girlfriend, we should all be more open about it so we can help each other.
 A lot of women have messaged me on Instagram asking how to cope with postpartum depression, anxieties as a new mom, and mental health during motherhood.
 And the reality is, I’m learning too and this is all new to me.
 It’s so common to have the baby blues, especially navigating a whole new lifestyle, and I want you to know that you’re not alone!

 As a new mom, there are high expectations to breastfeed, have energy all hours of the night, to know exactly what to do, and to “bounce back” right away.
 What emotions did you feel when you first had your baby?
 One night when Bella was finally asleep, I just cried myself to sleep because I was beyond exhausted, my boobs hurt so much, my head was pounding, I was still healing and trying to stay ahead of the pain, Brian was sleep deprived too, visitors hadn’t stopped, and we hadn’t really soaked in time just us with our daughter.
 I just wanted to make sure I was doing everything right in this new role.
-Just when I thought I was alone in how I felt, the next night we were finally alone with Bella (no nurses coming in every hour at the hospital, no visitors at our house — just us for the very first time) and I looked over and Brian had tears running down his face.
+Just when I thought I was alone in how I felt, the next night we were finally alone with Bella (just us for the very first time), I looked over and Brian had tears running down his face.
 He was so overwhelmed with happiness and just all the emotions hit him — fear, exhaustion, a love stronger than he ever knew before, and the reality of being a father.
-Here are a couple pics from that night.
-I realized it’s important to check with our partners too because they go through so much with us!
+I realized it’s important to check with our partners too, because they go through so much with us!

 Anyway, I hope me sharing my story helps you as you navigate motherhood too.
 The amazing thing is ~ even with all these emotions, you ARE the best mama in the world to your baby.
 When things get tough, you’ll know exactly what to do — it’s in you.
 You were made for this.
 I promise that you are the most beautiful mama and your baby will gaze at you like you’re superwoman…because you are!
 I’d love if you also shared below — you never know if someone needs to hear your story.